JulianOzelRose/TR-SaveMaster/README.md

 differ on each level, and are dynamically allocated.
 Similar to Tomb Raider I, weapons information is also stored on a single offset in Tomb Raider II.
 You can use the same methodology to extract weapons information outlined in the [above section](https://github.com/JulianOzelRose/TR-SaveMaster#using-bitwise-to-extract-weapons-information).
-Here are the weapon numbers:
+Here are the weapon byte codes:

 ###                                         ###
 | **Weapon**              | **Unique number** |